Horsh Ehden

-Horsh Ehden is a Nature Reserve located in North Lebanon.
-It contains a diverse forest of the cedar of Lebanon, making it a part of the country's cultural and natural heritage.
-Located on the northwestern slopes of Mount Lebanon with high precipitation, it hosts numerous rare and endemic plants.
+Horsh Ehden is a nature reserve located in Northern Lebanon.
+It contains a forest of the cedar of Lebanon, making it a part of the country's cultural and natural heritage.
+It is located on the northwestern slopes of Mount Lebanon, the nature reserve experiences high precipitation and is home to numerous rare and endemic plants.
 Stands of cedars also include a mixed forest of juniper, fir, and the country's last protected community of wild apple trees.
-In the forest are endangered eastern imperial eagles or Bonelli's eagles, gray wolves, wildcats, Golden Jackals, and Red Foxes.
+In the forest are endangered eastern imperial eagles or Bonelli's eagles, gray wolves, wildcats, golden jackals, and red foxes.
 Valleys and gorges also have wild orchids, salamanders, mushrooms, and other flora and fauna.

 Natural history

 Biodiversity

 Over 1,058 plant species have been identified in the reserve, accounting for nearly 40% of all native plant species in Lebanon, though the reserve represents less than 0.1% of the total area of Lebanon.
-The forests form a unique assemblage of conifers, deciduous, and evergreen broadleaf trees in an isolated climatic phytochorion with a highly varied topography.
+The forests form an assemblage of conifers, deciduous, and evergreen broadleaf trees in an isolated climatic phytochorion with a varied topography.

 Flora

 1,020 species of native plants and 39 species of native trees have been identified.
-Seventy species use "Lebanon" in their names, such as Cedrus libani, Salix libanii, and Berberis libanoticum.
+Seventy species use "Lebanon" in their names, such as Cedrus libani, Salix libanii, and Berberis libanotica.
 Twenty-two other species carry names significant to Lebanon, such as Dianthus karami (after Youssef Bey Karam, a 19th-century national figure), and Astragalus ehdenensis (after the village of Ehden).
 A total of 212 (20%) species are rare and another 126 (12%) are considered threatened; 115 are endemic to Lebanon, and ten are endemic to Horsh Ehden.
 Seventy-eight species are recognized as medicinal plants.
-The reserve is also considered the southernmost limit to Ciliciam fir (Abies cilicica).
+The reserve is also considered the southernmost limit to Cilician fir (Abies cilicica).